 Everyone that lives on planet Earth grows old and most of us grow intellectually during the aging process; even when a formal education system is not present.
 Our intellectual growth is commonly referred to as Intellectual Development and it is made up of three universal components or “Locks” that apply to each of us; Motivation, Education and Training.
 Even though two of the three can be viewed as very similar each is different, unique and depends on one to unlock the other.
 Let’s examine each separately to determine the role that each plays in our learning process.

 The next important lock is education.
 It is defined as a process of acquiring knowledge or abilities gained through personal direction or indirect means such as books or electronic transmissions.
 Our education begins in our mother’s arms.
-At the earliest of ages we begin to receive the transfer of knowledge through the lessons of our parents and siblings.
+At the earliest of ages we begin to receive the transfer of knowledge through the lessons of our parents, guardians and siblings.
 As we age, we continue this journey through the school systems.
 Once we move through the school programs, most adults enroll in the School of Hard Knocks.
 This school can be the most difficult of educational programs because the lessons usually come at a price far greater than an exam score.
 Some of these adults may believe that they have finished with their “formal” education and if by formal they mean a structured education, they may be correct, but formal or not they never quit gathering knowledge.
 As a matter of fact, anyone desiring to continue to grow, progress or move up the corporate ladder of success must adopt an open mind set toward education.
-With so much in our world changing so rapidly, one’s education can become out dated very fast in this quick paced society in which we live.
+With so much in our world changing so rapidly, one’s education can become out dated very fast in this rapid paced society in which we live.
 That is how people quickly become irrelevant in their current position.

 The final lock to the intellectual development puzzle is training.
 This component is defined as the process of learning how to apply the education, skills, and abilities toward a job, task or duty.
 Said in another way, training is the process we go through in order to use our education effectively.
 To do so, the important three aspect of effective training must be followed.
 First, the one being trained must be shown how and what to do by someone already proficient in the job or skill.
 Next, they must commonly be observed doing the tasks on their own.
 Finally, a system of monitoring is established to insure appropriate habits are instilled in the one we trained.